What's New!

 3) Parte di Palazzo Patrizi.
 2) is shown in another page.
 The map shows also 4) Palazzo Giustiniani;

-5) S. Agostino; 6) S. Luigi de' Francesi; 7) Collegio Germanico.
-The dotted line in the small map delineates the borders among Rione Ponte (upper left corner), Rione Parione (lower left quarter) and Rione Sant'Eustachio (right half).
+5) S. Luigi de' Francesi; 6) S. Agostino; 7) Collegio Germanico.
+The dotted line in the map delineates the borders among Rione Ponte (upper left corner), Rione Parione (lower left quarter) and Rione Sant'Eustachio (right half).

 The view in June 2011

-(left) Façade; (right) coat of arms of France by Nicolò Pippi; the two statues are thought
+(left) Façade; (right) coat of arms of the Kings of France by Nicolò Pippi; the two statues are thought

-to have originally been in Porta Pia, holding
+to have originally been at Porta Pia, holding

 the coat of arms of Pope Pius IV; they are now replaced by copies

-(left) Charlemagne by Pierre L'Estache; (centre) salamander by Jean de Chenevières; (right) King Saint Louis by Pierre L'Estache
+(left) Charlemagne by Pierre de L'Estache, Director of Accademia di Francia; (centre) salamander by Jean de Chenevières; (right) Saint Louis IX by Pierre de L'Estache

 (left) Cappella di S. Luigi: painting by Plautilla Bricci; (right) Cappella Contarelli: paintings by Caravaggio